nshew13/jester/README.md

 ### Fetch and render the API data
 There's really not much "fetching" to do.
 The [Official Joke API](https://github.com/15Dkatz/official_joke_api/) provides *some* API endpoints, but none that would allow the requirement to sort and filter.
-Joke "types" are not queryable using the API.
-Instead, it makes more sense to pull the full dataset and build a Set of types for use with this app.
+Instead, it makes more sense to pull the full dataset and store in memory for use with this app.

 (It would be more efficient to just include the JSON file in the project, but then there's no example of a fetch call.)

 ### Provide sorting controls
-There's not much to sort by. `id` is conjecture and removed from the user space.
-We could sort the jokes alphabetically by `setup`, but that seems pointless, and `punchline` even more so.
-The only remaining field from the dataset is `type`, which is what has been implemented.
+There's not much to sort by.
+We allow the user to sort the jokes alphabetically by `setup`, but that seems a little silly, and `punchline` even more so.
+The only remaining field from the dataset is `type`, which is what has been implemented as an immutable, underlying sort for the dataset (i.e., the jokes appear grouped by type when not sorted by `setup`).

 Instead of sorting, filter toggles have been added.